geoffb/www-geoffblair-com/htdocs/blog/new-zealand-2014-day-1.md

 The flight to Queenstown was quite a bit easier.
 Two hours after already doing twelve is cake.
 The views from the plane of the snow-covered mountains were spectacular.
 After we descended through the cloud layer, we were treated to more amazing views of Queenstown and the bay.

 Next, we picked up our rental car, a Hyundai Accent.
 In New Zealand, you drive on the left side of the road AND the steering wheel is on the right side of the car.
-It's a little tricky at first, but luckily I had previous experience with this driving situation in Tazmania.
+It's a little tricky at first, but luckily I had previous experience with this driving situation in Tasmania.
 Melissa was sure that her life was about to end as we made our way from the airport to our hotel.

 ![Signs to everywhere, Queenstown airport][7]

-Our accomodations for next few days is [Brown's Boutique Hotel][2], a pleasant bed and breakfast nestled in the hills of Queenstown.
+Our accommodations for next few days is [Brown's Boutique Hotel][2], a pleasant bed and breakfast nestled in the hills of Queenstown.
 Our third floor balcony offers an [excellent view of the city and bay][6].

 ![View of Queenstown from Brown's Boutique Hotel][12]

 After unloading at the hotel, we walked to downtown and [Steamer Wharf][3].
 Scarcely had we visited a few shops when hunger pangs and delicious aromas convinced us it was time to eat.
 Unfortunately, we learned that many restaurants don't open until 4 or 5pm.
 Our first choice, [The Find][4], was one such establishment but we plan on eating there before we leave Queenstown.
 We wound up eating at a nice seafood and grill place overlooking the bay.

-Window shopping ensued for several hours after dinner as we hunted for souveniers and potential Christmas gifts.
+Window shopping ensued for several hours after dinner as we hunted for souvenirs and potential Christmas gifts.
 Shopping takes its toll and soon we stopped in at Patagonia Chocolate for a HoCho and churros dipped in chocolate.

 ![Delicious churros with chocolate and dulce de leche][9]